 (1) In this Code, unless the contrary intention appears —

-“acceleration clause” see section 84.
+acceleration clause see section 84.

-“amount of credit” see section 4(2).
+amount of credit see section 4(2).

-“annual percentage rate” see section 25.
+annual percentage rate see section 25.

-“cash price” of goods or services to which a credit contract relates means the lowest price (unaffected by any discount between the credit provider and the supplier) that a cash purchaser might reasonably be expected to pay for them (either from the supplier or, if not available for cash from the supplier, from another supplier).
+cash price of goods or services to which a credit contract relates means the lowest price (unaffected by any discount between the credit provider and the supplier) that a cash purchaser might reasonably be expected to pay for them (either from the supplier or, if not available for cash from the supplier, from another supplier).

-“commission” includes any form of monetary consideration or any form of non-monetary consideration to which a monetary value can be assigned.
+commission includes any form of monetary consideration or any form of non-monetary consideration to which a monetary value can be assigned.

-“compulsory insurance” means —
+compulsory insurance means —

 (a) compulsory third-party personal injury insurance; or